 It’s been wonderful to hear and feel the show with native speakers of the Ukrainian and Russian languages.
 It provides an interesting authenticity to the exchanges between the Ukrainian characters and the Canadian character of Hania.
 The cast’s perspectives as artists and Ukrainian citizens have deepened our feelings of the play’s subject matter, and have further shaped the direction of this new Canadian play.

-The next week will be spent in Lviv writing, rewriting, reading, talking and rewriting.
-We will return to Kyiv to rehearse the final draft, which will be read to a closed group of veterans and people affected by the war.
-And then a public presentation will be shared on Wednesday, October 17 at the Les Kurbas Centre.
+The next week was spent in Lviv writing, rewriting, reading, talking and rewriting.
+Later we returned to Kyiv to rehearse the final draft, which was read to a closed group of veterans and people affected by the war.
+And then a public presentation was hared on Wednesday, October 17 at the Les Kurbas Centre.

 Following the train ride to Lviv from Kyiv, Pyretic Productions settled into a beautiful elephant themed 2-bedroom Airbnb right in the city centre.
 A tourist hotspot, Lviv boasts some incredible restaurants and cafes and has a cultural flame that rivals the rest of Europe.

 Our days in Lviv were pretty simple; we hopped from Café to restaurant to bar throughout the 5 days we were there.
 Lviv is a European writing paradise, and it was an incredibly productive time for play development.
 The team had many creative dramaturgical sessions over the picturesque “Ploshta Rynok,” Market Square, and Lianna spent her days driving the script to its next iteration.

 Upon returning to Kyiv on Monday, October 14, Lianna had 24 hours to finish the next draft of the script.
 That evening, we saw one of our performers, Mariya Khomutova, perform at the Малий